pingevt/drupal-react-widgets/drupal-react-widgets.md

 ^ For today's talk we are specifically going to look at Field widgets.

+^ => Let's take a look.

 ---

 # Field Widgets

-"Field API widgets specify how fields are displayed in edit forms."
+"Field API widgets specify how fields are displayed in edit forms." - _drupal.org_

 ![right 50% original](media/form-display.png)